Information for S19B applicants:

 HSC queue mode will be opened for the normal, intensive, and filler programs.
 Please see detail information at the 'HSC Queue Mode Webpage'.

 Additional target request for filling dead time ('Sukima time') in HSC classical mode programs are NOT allowed.
 We will execute HSC queue mode programs in the dead time in HSC classical mode programs.

-There will be at most 6 observing runs of HSC in S18B allocated to dark or dark-gray nights in August through January.
+There will be at most 5 observing runs of HSC in S19A allocated to dark or dark-gray nights in February through June.

 The HSC SSP (Subaru Strategic Program) will use five broad-band filters ( g, r2, i2, z, Y ) in each observing run, and two narrow-band filters, NB816 and NB387 in February and May, respectively.
 In summary, the following filters are planned to be used by the HSC SSP in S19A.

 | late Nov - early Dec || g, r2, i2, z, Y, NB921

 | late Dec - early Jan || g, r2, i2, z, Y, TBD

 | late Jan || g, r2, i2, z, Y, NB816